HumanCompatibleAI/overcooked-demo/README.md

 ## Use the human vs. human game mode.

-With the Overcooked demo you can test the interaction between two human players.
-To do this, select the human keyboard input for both players and click on "Create Game", it will display "Waiting for game to start".
-Open another tab and navigate to http://localhost/psyturk to start the game.
+With the Overcooked demo, you can test the interaction between two human players.
+To do this, you need to deploy this code on the server (https://docs.docker.com/language/python/deploy/).
+After successful deployment, the first user should open http://[server_ip_address]/, select the human keyboard input for both players and click on "Create game".
+If everything has been successful, he will receive a message: "Waiting for game to start".
-The first user can be controlled from the same page, the other user from another tab (http://localhost/psiturk).
+Another user should open a page at http://[server_ip_address]/psiturk to start the game.

+If you want to run a test on a local computer, you should use "localhost" instead of "server_ip_address" and open the corresponding links in different tabs.

 ## Updating Overcooked_ai
 This repo was designed to be as flexible to changes in overcooked_ai as possible.
 To change the branch used, use the `OVERCOOKED_BRANCH` environment variable shown above.